Loading...

 Quick verdict

 Take a Chef has impressive global reach and a long track record.
-UpChef is the platform where the chef keeps 100% of what they charge — 0% commission for every chef — with a transparent 7% customer service fee as our only booking revenue.
+UpChef charges 0% commission for every chef — chefs keep 100% of their listed price.

 | Feature | UpChef | Take a Chef |